The best bathroom extractor fans for a fresh, dry space

 There's a lot to consider to ensure you buy the best extractor fan for your bathroom, and we’ve scanned the pros and cons of each model in this buying guide to ensure you feel confident in choosing the right product for your home.

-It isn't just bathrooms that need the best ventilation methods you can get your hands on – kitchens also rely heavily on products that help to keep them steam, moisture and odour free.
+It isn't just bathrooms that need to be well ventilated – kitchens also rely heavily on products that help to keep them steam, moisture and odour free.

 Be sure to buy the very best kitchen extractor fan you can – and make quiet running noise a priority if your kitchen is open plan to a dining or living space.